dentarg/auth0-blog/_posts/2016-06-23-creating-your-first-laravel-app-and-adding-authentication.markdown

 Let's check out how the `auth` middleware works.

-Add a new route to your `routes.php` file like so:
+Add a new route to your `routes/web.php` file like so:

 ```php
 Route::get('/got', [